JTarball/hyroxwebsite/site/content/post/how-to-fail-at-hyrox.md

 1.  **Taper**

    U﻿ntrained and push too hard in the week before your race day
+2. H﻿ave no mental game or game plan at all
-2. **E﻿xperiment with new equipment**
+3. **E﻿xperiment with new equipment**
-3. **T﻿ry foodspring supplements for the first time on race day**
+4. **T﻿ry foodspring supplements for the first time on race day**
-4. R﻿un out the Tunnel thinking its a 400m sprint
+5. R﻿un out the Tunnel thinking its a 400m sprint

 I﻿gnore all sane advice and run your PB in your first K